Committee on Hunting Methods

 - Ulla Svarrer Wang, Ministry of Fisheries, Faroe Islands

-- Amalie Jessen, Ministry of Fisheries and Hunting, Greenland
+- Amalie Jessen, Ministry of Fisheries, Hunting and Agriculture, Greenland

 - Guðni Magnús Eiríksson, Directorate of Fisheries, Iceland